katypool-zz/dragon-army/README.md

 =====

 + People Panels: One of the first projects I took the lead on.
-I created the panel panes displays from scratch using contextual filters and then implemented the mini-panels module to create a block for every D-Lab person page.
+I created the panel panes displays from scratch using contextual filters and then created a mini-panel called 'Instructor Activity' which would display as a block under each D-Lab instructor's node.
 I also applied CSS tweaks.

 ====